Reneilwe-Kutlwano/TimeManagementAppTask2/README.md

 This project includes the following:

 1. A login page, provided the user has already registered, if not they will be redirected to a registration page.
 2. Window that requests the user to enter their module code, name, number of credits, class hours per week, number of weeks and the start date for the first week.(This is where the user can add multiple modules if they have more than one module).
-All of this stored will be stored in the database and displayed in the data grid.
+All of this stored will be stored in the database and displayed in the gridview.
 3. Multi-threading to handle the database queries/ processes.
+4. Window that asks the user whether they would like to set a day aside for a specific module and get a reminder of that module when they log in.
-4. Window that requests the user to enter the number of hours they have spent of a specific module.
+5. Window that requests the user to enter the number of hours they have spent of a specific module.
-5. Custom library that calculates the hours of self study for each module the user entered and the number of hours remain after they have entered how many hours they spent on a module.(This uses LINQ)
+6. Custom library that calculates the hours of self study for each module the user entered and the number of hours remain after they have entered how many hours they spent on a module.(This uses LINQ)
-6. User input validation to make sure the correct type of data is entered.
+7. User input validation to make sure the correct type of data is entered.
-7. Displaying of the students modules and the hours that remain of self study..
+8. Displaying of the students modules and the hours that remain of self study..
+9. SQL database is already connected to the application and functioning.

 #### ============DEVELOPMENT DEPENDENCIES=============
 1. Microsoft.NETCore.App
 2. ADO.NET connected layer.
 3. Visual studio 2019.
-4. Visual studio windows presentation framework.
+4. Visual studio ASP.NET Framework
-5. Class library (WPF.NET Framework).
+5. Class library (.NET Framework).
 6. SQL server management studio 2019.

 #### ===========TECHNOLOGY + SOFTWARE REQUIRED==========